typedb/typedb-docs/05-typedb-cluster/02-kubernetes.md

 **Use this mode if you need to access the Cluster from outside of Kubernetes.
 For example, if you need to connect using Workbase or Console from your local machine.**

-If an application does not use Kubernetes, Grakn Cluster needs to be exposed on public IPs.
+If an application does not use Kubernetes, TypeDB Cluster needs to be exposed on public IPs.
 This is handled by cloud provider of Kubernetes which would allocate and assign a public IP address to the services we're deploying.
-Each Grakn Cluster pod will get an associated `LoadBalancer`, so for a 3-node Grakn Cluster, 3 public IPs would be allocated.
+Each TypeDB Cluster pod will get an associated `LoadBalancer`, so for a 3-node TypeDB Cluster, 3 public IPs would be allocated.
 To do it, execute the command:

 ```
-helm install graknlabs/grakn-cluster --generate-name \
+helm install vaticle/typedb-cluster --generate-name \
 --set "cpu=7,replicas=3,singlePodPerNode=true,storage.persistent=true,storage.size=100Gi,exposed=true"
 ```